 Call (801) 532-5297 today.

-The Fourth Amendment to the United States Constitution protects the “right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures.”
+The rules that apply to search warrants in Utah are defined by the fourth amendment to the United States Constitution.
+It protects the “right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures.”

 What happens when the affidavit that supports the search warrant contains misrepresentations or outright lies?
-The misrepresentations or lies might deprive the magistrate of the ability to accurately assess probable cause.
-“When the Fourth Amendment demands a factual showing sufficient to comprise ‘probable cause,’ the obvious assumption is that there will be a truthful showing.”
-Franks, 438 U.S. at 164–65.
+The misrepresentations or lies might deprive the judge or magistrate of the ability to accurately assess probable cause.

 Rule 40(a)(3) defines the term "search warrant" as follows: